Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 LOCUS GUIDE SERVICE

-Kazuya Furuse
+, Kazuya Furuse

 [Profile]

-As a result of pursuing skiing, the field has changed from a ski resort to a backcountry, and I have accumulated experience as a skier and a guide.
+As a result of pursuing the art of skiing, my field of activity shifted from ski resorts to the backcountry, and I have gained experience as both a skier and a guide.

 ・JMGA Ski Guide Stage II

-・JAN Avalanche
+・JAN Avalanche Operations Personnel Level 2

-Mountain Guide Coyote |Ryuta Furuichi
+Mountain Guide Coyote | Ryuta Furuichi

-high season layering
+High season layering

 Outer layer: SALOMON|FORCE 3L JKT&PT

-Middle layer: SALOMON|OUTLINE DOWN JKT+ OUTLINE HZ MID M
+Middle layer: SALOMON|OUTLINE DOWN JKT+OUTLINE HZ MID M

-Base layer: SALOMON| SNTIAL WOOL LS TOP M(Top) SNTIAL WOOL SEAMLESS(Bottom)
+Base layer: SALOMON|SNTIAL WOOL LS TOP M(Top) SNTIAL WOOL SEAMLESS(Bottom)

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 I wear a thin Salomon OUTLINE FZ HOODIE (thin fleece, Houdini) as an inner layer, and a thin, crinkly material in my backpack